Forecasting with fractional Brownian motion: a financial perspective: Forecasting an fBm

 In the particular case where $n=1$, that is when the predicted return only relies on one past return, namely $\hat R_{t,t+h|\Delta}=\beta_1R_{t-\delta_1,t}$, we have the following expression for $\beta_1$:

 according to Proposition~\ref{pro:NP_incr}.
-This is not surprising since one also uses this kind of ratio to estimate the $\beta$ in the \textit{capital asset pricing model} (CAPM).
-Nevertheless, the framework is different here.
-Indeed, in the CAPM, the covariance and variance are usually estimated with their empirical version, whereas the $\beta_1$ in this work is model-dependent.
+We note that the covariance and variance appearing in the equation above are not estimated with their empirical version.
+The $\beta_1$ parameter is indeed model-dependent.
 The fBm assumption will in particular make it possible to rely on a parsimonious representation of the dependence structure among price returns, even when considering a big number of time lags, and thus to avoid overfitting in the forecast.
 This specific feature of parsimony will be studied empirically in Section~\ref{sec:rough}.
 Taking into account the fBm assumption, the expression for $\beta_1$, when $n=1$ is:

 according to equation~\eqref{eq:covMBF_incr}.
 It is worth noting that $\beta_1$ is positive when $H>1/2$, equal to zero for $H=1/2$, and negative when $H<1/2$.
 It is consistent with properties of the fBm: increments are positively correlated when $H>1/2$, non correlated when $H=1/2$, and negatively correlated when $H<1/2$.
 In particular, we note that when $\delta_1=h$, $\beta_1$ tends toward 1 when $H$ tends toward 1: the persistence is such that the best prediction of the future return is the past return of same duration.
 Alternatively, in the anti-persistence case, when $H$ tends toward 0, whatever the value of $\delta_1$, $\beta_1$ tends toward $-1/2$.